RemedyData/Dahel_Techies_F1_Results_Analysis_Internship/README.md

 ---

 ## Data Analysis:

-Several expressions and functions were made to arrive at the desired results.
+- Several expressions and built-in functions such as SUM, AVERAGE, COUNT, MAX, MIN and many more were made to arrive at the desired results.
+- I performed more complex calculations using functions like IF, VLOOKUP, INDEX-MATCH, SUMIFS, COUNTIFS, etc.

 ## Features of the Report:
 The dashboard conveys information about the following key areas: